Anomalous pumping in the non-Hermitian Rice-Mele model: Model Hamiltonian

 In Fig.~\ref{fig:complex_spectrum_size_40}b, the red dots at $E = \pm\Delta$ on the real axis for $\gamma=0$ represent topological edge modes localized at the left and right boundary, respectively.
 The corresponding edge modes are shown in Fig.~\ref{fig:wavefunction_size_40}a.
 For $\gamma\ne 0$, both the skin modes and topological edge modes coexist and can be distinguished using GBZ as will be evident shortly.
 For finite $\gamma$, the degree of localization of the topological modes changes as compared to the case with $\gamma=0$.
 This is evident from the Fig.~\ref{fig:wavefunction_size_40}b.
-Additionally, the edge mode localized at the left boundary starts moving to the right with increasing $\gamma$, and it finally merges with the skin modes on the right.
+Additionally, the edge mode localized at the left boundary starts moving to the right with increasing $\gamma$, and it finally merges with the skin modes on the right near $\gamma\sim 1$.
 This gives rise to the topological state pumping due to the variation of $\gamma$, in contrast to the typical edge mode pumping in the dynamic RM model.
-Fig.~\ref{fig:wavefunction_size_40}b-\ref{fig:wavefunction_size_40}c illustrates this.
-We note that the topological pumping discussed above follows a preferred direction due to the fact that $v_r>v_l$.
+Fig.~\ref{fig:wavefunction_size_40}b-\ref{fig:wavefunction_size_40}c illustrates the movement of the left edge mode from to the right.
+We note that the topological pumping discussed above follows a preferred direction since $v_r>v_l$.
 By choosing $v_r<v_l$, one can change the direction of pumping.
-We next turn to find the exact analytical solutions for both skin and topological modes, and GBZ explanation for the OBC topological transitions as shown in Fig.~\ref{fig:complex_spectrum_size_40}.
+Interestingly, the evolution of the OBC spectrum in Fig.~\ref{fig:complex_spectrum_size_40} can also be obtained by tuning the system size $N$ while fixing the non-Hermitian parameter $\gamma$ (Appendix \ref{appen A}).
+This unique characteristic enables us to explore system-size-dependent topological phase transitions and the occurrence of anomalous pumping phenomena, both in static and dynamic scenarios, solely by altering the system size.